 - (a) Regular or continuing employees will be covered by a Long-Term Disability Plan upon completion of three months of active continuous employment. - (b) Premiums for the Long-Term Disability Plan will be paid in full by employees through deductions from salary payments.
-No changes to the Long-Term Disability Plan will be made without the express agreement of the designated union representative. - (c) Coverage in the Plan is a condition of employment. - (d) In the event an employee while covered by the plan becomes disabled for 120 calendar days, the employee will be eligible to receive monthly benefits in accordance with the terms of the plan and will not be eligible to receive sick leave benefits.
+No changes to the Long-Term Disability Plan will be made without the express agreement of the designated union representative. - (c) Coverage in the Plan is a condition of employment. - (d) Notwithstanding the above, employees over age 65 are not eligible for coverage under the Long-Term Disability Plan and are therefore not required to pay premiums for the Plan. - (e) In the event an employee while covered by the Plan becomes disabled for 120 calendar days, the employee will be eligible to receive monthly benefits in accordance with the terms of the Plan and will not be eligible to receive sick leave benefits.